What’s new in acute lymphocytic leukemia research and treatment?

 Progress in understanding DNA changes in ALL has already provided a highly sensitive test for detecting minimal residual disease after treatment – when so few leukemia cells are present that they cannot be found by routine bone marrow tests.

 The polymerase chain reaction (PCR) test can identify ALL cells based on their gene translocations or rearrangements.
 This test can find one leukemia cell among many thousands of normal cells.
 A PCR test can be used in determining how completely chemotherapy has destroyed the ALL cells.

 Doctors are now trying to determine if patients with minimal residual disease will benefit from further or more intensive treatment.

-Studies are in progress to find the most effective combination of chemotherapy drugs while limiting unwanted side effects.
+Studies are in progress to find the most effective combination of chemotherapy (chemo) drugs while limiting unwanted side effects.
 This is especially important in older patients, who often have a harder time tolerating current treatments.

 New chemo drugs are also being developed and tested.
 For example, clofarabine (Clolar®) is approved to treat childhood ALL and shows promise in early studies of adults with this disease.
 Many other new drugs are also being studied.

 Studies are also under way to determine whether patients with certain unfavorable prognostic features benefit from more intensive chemo, and whether some ALL patients with favorable prognostic factors might not need as much treatment.

 The effectiveness of chemotherapy may be limited in some cases because the leukemia cells become resistant to it.
 Researchers are now looking at ways to prevent or reverse this resistance by using other drugs along with chemotherapy.